 As the digital twin matures, there needs to be another layer of control and actionability to truly satisfy its term; 451 Research claims that ‘Twin implies that what happens to one happens to the other, in a mutable fashion’.
 To fulfill this, an IIoT Platform is required to connect, contextualize, and interact with these disparate physical systems as well as provide the virtual lens of the digital twin equipped with real-time sensor data and predictive analytics.
 Equally important context come from enterprise-wide business systems integrations at the organizational (ERP) and factory floor (MES) levels.
 This twin data is made available to a variety of front-line personnel through HMIs, supervisory computers, and dashboards.

-Emerging technologies will elevate digital twins’ functionality and related business impact in the near future.
+Emerging technologies will elevate functionality and related business impact in the near future.
 Edge computing and analytics enables the physical connected asset to locally process data, only sending prudent data off the device; a potentially critical factor for transmitting large 3D twin model data files and optimizing an asset’s compute power, bandwidth, and latency constraints.
 This local availability of twin data could then be extended to front-line worker’s increasingly available augmented reality headsets, portraying its digital representation and analytics alongside the physical asset for more immersive experiences.
-Cloud-based applications and IIoT simulation models further predict real-time machine outcomes based on historical and real-world performance data using the IIoT Platform as an insight entryway to further power the digital twin.
+Cloud-based applications and IIoT simulation models further predict real-time machine outcomes based on historical and real-world performance data using the IIoT platform as an insight entryway to further power the digital twin.

 The future digital twin will have a transformative business effect on revolutionary industrial product models like additive manufacturing.
-Product designers equipped with real-world operational performance via a digital twin feedback loop can adapt virtual product models and 3D print the next rendition or replacement spare parts.
-Technologies under the artificial intelligence domain including machine learning and deep learning algorithms are poised to reveal new operational insights and improve asset efficiencies from these abundant integrated twin data sources.
+Product designers equipped with real-world operational performance via a feedback loop can adapt virtual product models and 3D print the next rendition or replacement spare parts.
+Technologies under the artificial intelligence domain, including machine learning and deep learning algorithms, are poised to reveal new operational insights and improve asset efficiencies from these abundant integrated twin data sources.
 Blockchain provides a decentralized digital ledger capable of validating data feeds from multiple stakeholders in the product lifecycle across a supply chain and create new insights for the twin, improving transparency and security.

-Real-world application of this digital twin technology framework often comes in the form of partnership ecosystems; it's necessary to support the myriad of aforementioned technologies.
-Through the help of partners, Aachen University’s eLAB created a digital twin of its electric vehicle battery production lines, which reduced bottlenecks.
+Real-world application of this framework often comes in the form of partnership ecosystems; it's necessary to support the myriad of aforementioned technologies.
+Through the help of partners, Aachen University’s eLAB created a twin of its electric vehicle battery production lines, which reduced bottlenecks.
 The successful deployment included an IIoT platform to manage the connected battery line through role-based applications (PTC), connectivity and compute services (HPE) and the digital definition of assets on the line, simulation and HMI and enterprise systems integrations (NI, OSIsoft).

-While this opportunity is emerging, the key to creating value from digital twins will be integrating these essential technologies with one another.
+While this opportunity is emerging, the key to creating value from will be integrating these essential technologies with one another.
 This is a challenging feat and successful implementations will require the right mix of technologies, domain expertise, and partnership ecosystems.